| |

 (packet) size.
 Most systems have a 64KB maximum size limit of

+UDP datagram (packet).
 UDP traffic generator keeps

 sending UDP packets to a remote host that is unnecessary running